ygxa/Switch-Ports/README.md

 Mods can not be added unless approved by me and the creator of the mod.

-its recomened to fix issues in the read me's Current Progress table, although fixes or additions of any kind are allowed.
+its recommended to fix issues in the read me's Current Progress table, although fixes or additions of any kind are allowed.

 ## Suggestions
 On the discord you can suggest games to add in the sugestion thread as long as they are made in gamemaker and are compiled in vm or have the source code public. ycc compiled projects without source code will be rejected.